shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Wait wait wait!”
 Gra flung his arms around.

-“What?”
+“What now?”

 “What about Astalir?”

-“What about Astalir?”
+“What *about* Astalir?”
 Reesu returned.

 “We can’t leave without telling him where we’re going!”